KKbeckang/csv2xml/README.md

 - **CustomToolbar**: A custom toolbar component that includes the UploadMenuItem, GridToolbarColumnsButton, GridToolbarFilterButton, GridToolbarDensitySelector, CustomExportButton, and GoToRowMenuItem.

 Users can also configure the behavior of the CSV and print exports using the `csvOptions` and `printOptions` properties.

+## Technology Used

+- **React.js**: A JavaScript library for building user interfaces.
+It's used in this project to build the UI components.

+- **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine.
+It's used in this project to run the development server and build the application for production.

+- **Material UI**: A popular React UI framework with a set of React components that implement Google's Material Design.
+In this project, it's used to style the application and provide a responsive layout.

+- **Papa Parser**: A powerful, in-browser CSV parser.
+In this project, it's used to parse CSV data into a format that can be used in the Data Grid.

+- **Data Grid**: A feature-rich control for displaying data in a tabular format.
+Its functionalities in this project include data binding, editing, filtering, custom sorting, and more.